Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 Known within the family as Sophie, Sophia lived with her family in Egypt, Crete, and South Africa during World War II and the subsequent expulsion of the Greek monarchy from the country.
 The family returned to Greece in 1946.

 Sophia was educated at the El Nasr Girls’ College in Alexandria while she lived in Egypt.
 Sophia later attended the Schloss Salem School in Salem, Germany, where her Hanoverian uncle George served as headmaster.
-After spending some time as a student at Fitzwilliam College at Cambridge University, Sophia completed her education in Athens.
+After spending time as a student at Fitzwilliam College at Cambridge University, Sophia completed her education in Athens.

 In 1958, Sophia visited the United States with her mother and brother.
 The family made appearances at several sites in numerous states during their month-long visit.
 During a stop in Quincy, Massachusetts, Queen Frederica christened a new oil tanker The Princess Sophie.
 The tanker was owned by Greek shipping magnate Stavros Niarchos, via one of his many companies.
 At the time, The Princess Sophie was the largest cargo ship ever built in the United States.